japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-micro-batch-stream-processing.md

 Execution stats: [executionStats]
 ```

-`MicroBatchExecution` <<spark-sql-streaming-ProgressReporter.adoc#updateProgress, posts a QueryProgressEvent with the StreamingQueryProgress>> and prints out the following INFO message to the logs:
+`MicroBatchExecution` <<spark-sql-streaming-ProgressReporter.md#updateProgress, posts a QueryProgressEvent with the StreamingQueryProgress>> and prints out the following INFO message to the logs:

 ```
 Streaming query made progress: [newProgress]